Editor-in-Chief: Sanda-Maria Copotoiu

 All submitted manuscripts must be written in English.

 All authors should sign a Licence to publish, according to the model available here.
-This license to publish signed by all authors should be uploaded together with the manuscript on the editorial manager platform at the time of submission.
+This license to publish signed by all authors should be uploaded together with the manuscript on the submission platform at the time of submission.

 Manuscripts that do not conform to the format guidelines will be returned to the authors for reformatting.